Bob, a founding member of the Folk Society, originated the Society’s band in 1996.

 Bob is the sound person and programmer for the band and has recorded all of the CDs for the Society in his barn studio.

-He sings and picks a variety of banjo types, plays guitar, ukulele, harmonica, and occasional Dobro.
+He sings harmonies and melodies and picks a variety of banjo types, plays guitar, ukulele, harmonica, and occasional Dobro.

 MUSIC BIO OF BOB MILLER - This old folk music band posed for a portrait while performing at

 Bob's Great-Great Grandparents Miller's 50th wedding anniversary held at the Miller Homestead

 in the North Hills of Pittsburgh in the year 1898.
 The Miller clan, 19th century west

 German immigrants, were simple country folks whose love of folk music was at the heart of